WVNH

 WVNH (91.1 FM) is a radio station broadcasting a Christian radio format.
 Licensed to Concord, New Hampshire, United States, the station serves the Concord and Franklin areas.
-The station is currently owned by New Hampshire Gospel Radio, Inc. Programming is simulcast on WANH (88.3 FM) in Meredith, serving the Lakes Region.
+The station is currently by New Hampshire Gospel Radio, Inc. (NHGR).
+Programming is simulcast on WANH (88.3 FM) in Meredith, serving the Lakes Region and on WJNH (91.1 FM) in Conway, serving the Ossippee/Conway area.